Water birth: Australia and New Zealand

 The Royal Australian and New Zealand College of Obstetricians and Gynaecologists supports the use of water immersion during labour within safety and clinical guidelines, noting that there is evidence of benefits to the mother and no evidence of adverse effects to the mother or baby.
 The New Zealand College of Midwives supports water immersion during labour when there are no factors that would prevent it, noting that there is no evidence for adverse fetal or maternal outcomes, but that further evidence is required for the delivery of the placenta.
 The Australian College of Midwives also supports immersion in water during labour and/or birth.

 Birthing pools are available at many public and private hospitals in Australia and New Zealand.

 United States

 Water birth is not commonly available in hospitals in the United States, and American clinical opinion is generally skeptical of the practice.
 The American College of Obstetricians and Gynecologists does not recommend birthing in water, although its 2016 Committee Opinion on the matter states that immersion in water during the first stage of labour may be offered to women with uncomplicated pregnancies.

 In a 2005 commentary, the Committee on Fetus and Newborn of the American Academy of Pediatrics (AAP) released an analysis of the scientific literature regarding underwater births.
 The Committee noted several positive studies for underwater birth but went on to criticize them for lacking proper scientific controls, a significant number of infant deaths and diseases, and the general lack of information to support the use of water births.

+In 2014, Evans Army Community Hospital at Fort Carson, Colorado, began offering water labor to women with low-risk pregnancies seeking a drug-free labor.
+The hospital used 145-gallon water labor tubs, with warm-water immersion and buoyancy reported to help reduce pain and promote relaxation during labor.
+The program was intended for labor rather than necessarily for giving birth underwater.

+Cleveland Clinic also offers water labor at some of its birthing centers, with dedicated water-birthing tubs available for labor and hydrotherapy to promote relaxation and pain management.
+In 2023, Cleveland Clinic was named the winner of the "Best Hospital to Have a Baby" category in the Northeast Ohio Parent Choice Awards, which noted the availability of water-birthing tubs at some of its centers.